-During the three month period ended December 31, 2020 the remaining stock options vested to its directors, officers, and consultant for compensation pursuant to its stock option plan.
+During the year ended September 30, 2021 the Company granted 100,000 incentive stock options.
 Each stock option is exercisable into a common share of the company for a period of two to ten years.
-The total compensation expense, as calculated using the Black-Scholes option pricing model, for the stock options granted was \$84,628.
-This stock-based compensation represents the current period change in the Company's Contributed Surplus.
+The total compensation expense, as calculated using the Black-Scholes option pricing model, for the stock options granted was \$49,951.
 The expense relating to the issuance of these options is recorded in the Statement of Loss with an offsetting increase to contributed surplus.